CAIG Wing Loong II: Operational history

 The Wing Loong II was used by the UAE to perform airstrikes against the Government of National Accord (GNA) in the Libyan civil war.
 The GNA received 12 Bayraktar TB2s in two batches between May and July.
 At least half of them have been destroyed during Libyan National Army (LNA) airstrikes using Wing Loong IIs; the second batch delivered in July was to replace the losses of the first.
 As of June 2020, a total of 6 Wing Loong IIs have been reported shot down or lost in Libya, all operated by the LNA.
 One was allegedly shot down by a laser: if this was true then it was the first time in history that a laser weapon shot down a combat vehicle.

 An investigation led by BBC Africa Eye and BBC Arabic Documentaries revealed that the UAE used Wing Loong II drones to fire Chinese Blue Arrow 7 missiles at a military academy in Libya's capital, Tripoli, in January 2020, killing 26 unarmed cadets.
 The drone was operated from Libya's Al-Khadim air base which has been under the control of the UAE.

 During the 2021 Henan floods, because of the interruption of communication in some areas due to flooding, the Ministry of Emergency Management dispatched its emergency disaster-response Chengdu Wing Loong II (Wing Loong 2H) to the corresponding areas, and carried out nearly 6 hours of ground reconnaissance and communication relay services.

 In 2023 the Nigerian Air Force seems to have struck "Boko Haram" militants using the Wing Loong II.
 A video of one of the strikes seems to be available online.

 In 2024, Pakistan carried out a strike on militants within the Iranian border in an operation named Operation Marg Bar Sarmachar during the 2024 Iran–Pakistan conflict in response to the 2024 Iranian missile strikes in Pakistan, using Wing Loong IIs alongside J-10C, JF-17s and F-16s.

 In June 2024 Italy seized Wing Loong II disguised as wind turbine parts that appear to be in the process of being smuggled to the Libyan National Army.

 Also in 2024, the UAE utilized the Wing Loong II to provide the Rapid Support Forces with aerial intelligence during the Sudanese Civil War.

+A Reuters investigation published in February 2026 reported that a Wing Loong II has been flying over the South China Sea while broadcasting false transponder signals.
+Security analysts assessed that the false identification data could support reconnaissance or deception during "grey zone" operations.

+During the 2026 Iran War, on the 2nd of April, a Wing Loong II belonging to either the Saudi Armed Forces or the Emirati Armed Forces (the only two known operators involved) was downed over Shiraz in Iran, and on the 3rd of April, another Saudi or Emirati Wing Loong II was shot down by Iran with its remains being fished out by fisherman in the Persian Gulf.